-How to Recover A Folder Deleted with RM command?
+How to Recover Folders Deleted with RM Command?

 - Files and folders that are deleted using RM command on all Mac OS X versions can be retrieved securely Folder Recovery tool

 - Supports recovery of over 300+ file types including videos, images, text, audio files, databases, emails, etc.

 - Supports folder restoration from all types and brands of external drives- USB Flash drives, external HDD, SSD, FireWire drives, etc.

 - One can evaluate the efficiency of the tool by downloading the trial version and previewing the recovered files before activating the licensed software

 Macintosh systems have a program called the Terminal that lets you control your machine.
 The Mac terminal is alike the command prompt in Windows Operating Systems.
 The Mac terminal allows you to perform various operations.

 The following command is used to delete a file through Mac terminal –

 Now, let's consider a scenario: you were deleting some unwanted files from your Mac OS, but mistakenly you deleted an important one.
 You might also remove some files using the rm command and later realize that the files were really important.